Friday, September 7, 2012

 His letter:

 I found the picture of Kate Burns and her three sons on her bicycle quite disturbing.
 I did not see an excellent advertisement for "May is Bike Month."
 Instead, we saw a woman who was violating Ca. Vehicle Code 21204 and endangering her small children.
-I hope she discontinues this practice immediately.

 -- Timothy D. Brown, Ione